celer-network/sgn-v2-networks/docs/validator.md

     sgnd query staking validator <val-eth-address>
     ```

-4. Update validator description:
+5. Update validator description:

     ```sh
     echo $COSMOS_KEYRING_PASSPHRASE | sgnd tx staking edit-description --website "your-website" --contact "email-address"
     ```

-    Note that `COSMOS_KEYRING_PASSPHRASE` here is the passphrase for the keyring used in `sgnd keys add`, not the ones for the Ethereum JSON files.
+    Note that `COSMOS_KEYRING_PASSPHRASE` here is the passphrase for the keyring used in `sgnd keys add`.

     After a while, verify the updated description: